Oldsmobile 98: Twelfth generation (1991–1996)

-In 1992, a new supercharged V6 engine with 205 hp became available on the Touring edition.
+1992: for the 1992 model year, the V6 was offered with a supercharger optional on the Touring edition and making 205 hp.
 The naturally aspirated version produced 170 hp.
 Also that year, a new entry-level Regency trim model was added.
 On upper level Regency Elite models, a PGA edition package was offered which included gold PGA emblems, gold nameplate badging, gold striping, and unique gold accent alloy wheels.

-In 1993, a new value priced Special Edition model was added to the lineup and Ninety-Eight received an improved 3.8 L V6 engine offering better performance and fuel efficiency.
+1993: for the 1993 model year, a value priced Special Edition trim was added and Ninety-Eight received an improved 3.8 L V6 engine offering better performance and fuel efficiency.